Unit 3 - Practice Quiz

 C. The property only holds if the function is linear.

-D. The property only holds if the function is bijective (one-to-one and onto).
+D. The property only holds if the likelihood belongs to the exponential family.

 58 A Poisson process describes the number of events occurring in a fixed time interval, with an average rate of events per unit time.
 What is the probability distribution that models the waiting time between consecutive events in this process?